odoo/o-spreadsheet/doc/add_plugin.md

 # Plugins

-A plugin is a way for o-spreadsheet to organise features in order not to interfere with one another.
+A plugin is a way for o-spreadsheet to organize features in order not to interfere with one another.

 All plugins can :